 I’ve been having a lot of conversations lately about sales – how difficult it is to find good salespeople, why this is the case and why so many entrepreneurs struggle with the sales part of building their businesses.
-My own evolution as a salesperson was far from easy, yet as I reflect on my about-to-be 29 years of selling, embracing sales as a profession has filled my life with unanticipated skills and knowledge.
+My own evolution as a salesperson was far from easy, yet as I reflect on my about-to-be 31 years of selling, embracing sales as a profession has filled my life with unanticipated skills and knowledge.

 Selling – being a salesperson – was never on my radar.
 I followed a very safe path from high school to university to the workplace.
 I ended up with a wonderful job at Bay and College in Toronto, writing about Canadian real estate and gaining some notoriety as an expert in the U.S. And even though the magazines and newspapers I wrote for relied on salespeople to sell the advertising that supported my salary, I still thought of sales as a somewhat nefarious activity.

 Odd, because in those hot, stuffy university classrooms, as I patiently made my way through Chaucer, I learned that selle meant give.
-The word originates from the Old English sellan, and in Old Norse and Old High German it meant to deliver, to keep a promise.
+The word originates from the Old English sellan, and in Old Norse and Old High German, it meant to deliver, to keep a promise.

-And this is what tops my list of gifts I’ve received from selling – a clear understanding of (perhaps even a bit of an obsession about) the importance of keeping one’s word.
+And this is what tops the list of gifts I’ve received from selling – a clear understanding of (perhaps even a bit of an obsession about) the importance of keeping one’s word.
 There is no other single action that inspires trust and builds long-term relationships more than following through on a promise.
 When you sell, you either learn this very quickly, or you struggle to meet your goals.